yury-fedotov/kedro/docs/source/development/custom_code.md

 ## Common codebase extension scenarios

+This section provides examples of how you can handle some common cases of adding more code to or around your Kedro project.
+**Provided implementations are by no means the only ways to achieve target scenarios**, and serve only illustrative purposes.

 ### Sharing utilities between pipelines

 Oftentimes you have utilities that have to be imported by multiple `pipelines`.
-To keep them as part of a Kedro project, **create a module (e.g. `utils`) at the same level as the `pipelines` folder**, and organize the functionalities there.
+To keep them as part of a Kedro project, **create a module (e.g. `utils`) at the same level as the `pipelines` folder**, and organize the functionalities there:

 ```text
 ├── conf